itaysnir/itaysnir.github.io/_posts/2025-2-16-pwnable-tw-babystack.md

     main()
 ```

-Notice, that the remote server has some very significant RTT, as it is located in taiwan (and the server seems pretty trash).
+Notice, that the remote server has some very significant RTT, as it is located in Taiwan (and the server seems pretty trash). \
-While the exploit takes ~1 second locally, every packet request takes about 1 second for the remote server!
+While the exploit takes `~1` second locally, every packet request takes about 1 second for the remote server!
-Since we have to leak `0x10` bytes of password, `0x6` bytes of libc, `128` tries on average for each.
+We have to leak `0x10` bytes of password and `0x6` bytes of libc, `128` tries on average for each.
-This means that the whole leak phase of the exploit takes about `128 * 0x16 = 2816` seconds, or 47 minutes.
+This means that (at least from Israel) the whole leak phase of the remote exploit takes about `128 * 0x16 = 2816` seconds, or 47 minutes.
+Wew.

 ## Conclusion

+This challenge was cool. \
+Besides being pretty real world - 64-bit with all mitigations enabled, it had very realistic vulns, utilizing subtle bugs of uninitialized local buffers.
+In particular, obtaining read primitive solely via the `strncmp` OOB-R was cool.